Classifying Infinity Topoi via Weighted Limits: Introduction

 \subsection{Contribution}

-In this paper we suspend our judgment concerning the notion of geometric $\infty$-theory and take a more concrete approach to build classifying topoi.
+In this paper, we suspend our judgment concerning the notion of geometric $\infty$-theory and take a more concrete approach to build classifying topoi.
 In \cite[part B]{Johnstone}, Johnstone provides an alternative approach to the construction of classifying topoi which precedes the notion of geometric theory, and for every intended application is indistinguishable from its more logical counterpart.
-That is the construction of classifying topoi via \textit{weighted limits}.
+That is, the construction of classifying topoi via \textit{weighted limits}.
 From a technical point of view, there are two main results in the paper.
 The first one concerns the $(\infty,2)$-category of topoi.

-\begin{theorem}[\Cref{thm6.1}] The $(\infty,2)$-category $TOP_{\mathcal{B}}$ of $\mathcal{B}$-topoi and bounded geometric morphisms has weighted limits. \end{theorem}
+\begin{theorem*}[\Cref{thm6.1}] The $(\infty,2)$-category $TOP_{\mathcal{B}}$ of $\mathcal{B}$-topoi and bounded geometric morphisms has weighted limits. \end{theorem*}

-The second one concerns the existence of classifying topoi.
-Indeed in the last section we deploy this technology to construct classifying topoi.
-For us, a \textit{theory} will just be a construction -- or to be precise a prestack --,
+The second main result is about the existence of classifying topoi.
+Indeed, in the last section we deploy this technology to construct classifying topoi.
+For us, a \textit{theory} will just be a construction, or more precisely, a prestack

 which should be identified with the association mapping a topos $\mathcal{E}$ to the category of models of the intended theory $\mathbb{T}$ in $\mathcal{E}$.
 Of course, since no logic has been defined, this is just an informal suggestion, and this notion of theory is indeed much more general than an appropriate notion of geometric theory would be.
-Being more general though, this notion captures a very big number of interesting constructions.
+Being more general, this notion captures a very large number of interesting constructions.
 For a theory to have a classifying topos means that the prestack is represented by a topos,